The Spine-to-String Connection

 • Result = compensations creep in, and pain follows

-So the answer isn’t a perfect posture pose.
+So the answer isn’t a perfect posture.

 It’s realigning how your body meets the instrument so you’re not fighting yourself every time you play.